act-rules/act-rules.github.io/_rules/html-title-is-descriptive-c4a8a4.md

 ---
 id: c4a8a4
-name: Document title is descriptive
+name: HTML page titles are descriptive
 rule_type: atomic
 description: |
-  This rule checks that the document title describes the topic or purpose of the document.
+  This rule checks that first title in all HTML pages describes the topic or purpose of its page.
 accessibility_requirements:
   wcag20:2.4.2: # Page Titled (A)
     forConformance: true